OriginQ/VQNET2.0-tutorial-en/source/rst/install.rst

 (1)Encoder:encoding classical data into quantum state;

-(2)Ansats: traning the parameters in Parameterized Quantum Gates;
+(2)Ansats: training the parameters in Parameterized Quantum Gates;

 (3)Measurement: measuring the value of a qubit(projection of qubit's quantum state in a specified axis).

-For the computation of quantum computing module is differentiable, so quantum computing module and classical computing module(convolution layer, pooling layer, fully connected layer, activation layer, and multiple optimized algorithm model) be supported by VQNet.
+For the computation of quantum computing module is differentiable, so quantum computing module and classical computing module(convolution layer, pooling layer, fully connected layer, activation layer, and multiple optimized algorithm model) are supported by VQNet.

 .. figure:: ./images/classic-quantum.PNG

-Using the interface of `quantum logic gate <https://pyqpanda-tutorial-en.readthedocs.io/en/latest/chapter2/index.html#quantum-logic-gate>`_, `quantum circuit <https://pyqpanda-tutorial-en.readthedocs.io/en/latest/chapter2/index.html#quantum-circuit>`_ , `Quantum simulator <https://pyqpanda-tutorial-en.readthedocs.io/en/latest/chapter2/index.html#quantum-simulator>`_, `Measurement <https://pyqpanda-tutorial-en.readthedocs.io/en/latest/chapter2/index.html#quantum-measurement>`_ of `pyqpanda <https://pyqpanda-toturial.readthedocs.io/zh/latest/>`_ provided by Origin Quantum.
+Using the interface of `quantum logic gate <https://pyqpanda-tutorial-en.readthedocs.io/en/latest/chapter2/index.html#quantum-logic-gate>`_, `quantum circuit <https://pyqpanda-tutorial-en.readthedocs.io/en/latest/chapter2/index.html#quantum-circuit>`_ , `Quantum simulator <https://pyqpanda-tutorial-en.readthedocs.io/en/latest/chapter2/index.html#quantum-simulator>`_, `Measurement <https://pyqpanda-tutorial-en.readthedocs.io/en/latest/chapter2/index.html#quantum-measurement>`_ of `pyqpanda <https://pyqpanda-toturial.readthedocs.io/zh/latest/>`_ ,
-Building a quantum computing module by the pyqpanda, it can be trained as a part of VQNet.
+we can build a quantum computing module by the pyqpanda, that can be trained as a part of VQNet.

-Based on a qubit, using multiple Parameterized rotated gate like `RX`, `RY`, `RZ` to encode `x` into a quantum state as a input, meanwhile using `prob_run_dict()` to detecting the probilities of measurement as a output.
+Here are an example using multiple Parameterized rotated gates like `RX`, `RY`, `RZ` to encode `x` into a quantum state as a input, meanwhile using `prob_run_dict()` to detecting the probilities of measurement as a output based on a single qubit.

 .. code-block::